tobiloba7/Pandemic-Pigeons/README.md

 # Pandemic-Pigeons
-prepare for the end of the world by buying messenger pigeons from this 'startup'
+prepare for the end of the world by buying messenger pigeons from this startup.